stevenrskelton/stevenrskelton.github.io/_posts/2022-10-27-akka-grpc-with-letsencrypt.md

 services each with a separate certificate making it assured there is always one expiring at an inopportune moment.

 The Let's Encrypt Certbot tool automates renewal, and it is arguably better to use the Let's Encrypt practice of 90 day expiry even when offered the choice for more.
-DevOps rust without use and a brisk 90 day repeating process essentially forces automation.
+DevOps rust without use and a brisk 90-day repeating process essentially forces automation.
 Fortunately, it is a smooth process for anyone familiar with security practices, and if your organization lacks this talent you have much larger issues to worry about.